 Kanban, list, calendar, swimlane, timeline, and roadmap views are clean and useful—you can set the default view for each project in settings and toggle between them in the top-right corner of the Task tab.

-Another thing I love about Nifty is the communication and collaboration features, which made it easy to keep all conversations about a project or task together.
+Another thing I love about Nifty is the communication and collaboration features, which make it easy to keep all conversations about a project or task together.
 Instead of switching to Slack or email, team members can comment on individual tasks and talk about the project as a whole in Discussions.

 Nifty offers a handful of native integrations, and it also connects to Zapier—which means you can unlock powerful automations to, for example, automatically pull your emails into Nifty Discussions or create tasks based on form submissions.